asbjornenge/taskbox/README.md

-# MailPipe
+# Taskbox

-Mailpipe is an attempt at making a mail app for inbox-zero freaks.
-Mailpipe is inspired by [Mailbox](http://www.mailboxapp.com/).
+Taskbox is an attempt at making a mail app for inbox-zero freaks.
+Taskbox is inspired by [Mailbox](http://www.mailboxapp.com/).
 It uses React and Flux and supports multiple mail servers, no just GMail.
 It's default skin tries to make it look like a terminal app, just because.
 But I plan to support themes in the future.

 ## Install